Cleveland Cavaliers' Blueprint to Upsetting Warriors in 2018 NBA Finals

 The Warriors will likely use a heavy dose of Shaun Livingston, Nick Young and Jordan Bell off their bench, while the Cavs can counter with Korver, Thompson, Nance, Clarkson and Hood.

-Korver is the Cavaliers' third-leading scorer this postseason, with nearly 10 points per game.
-And he is knocking down a team-high 44.9 percent of his three-pointers.
-Nance and Thompson have the second- and third-highest PERs on the team (20.0 and 16.2, respectively), and Clarkson and Hood can be microwave scorers provided they follow a smart shot selection.
+Korver is the Cavaliers' third-leading scorer this postseason with nearly 10 points per game, and he is knocking down a team-high 44.9 percent of his three-point attempts.
+Nance and Thompson have the second- and third-highest PERs on the team (20.0 and 16.2, respectively), and Clarkson and Hood can be microwave scorers if they rein in their shot selection.

-One of Cleveland's best lineups these playoffs has been Korver, Nance, Clarkson, Green and James with a net rating of plus-37.3.
-That's the Cavaliers' highest rating of any five-man unit that has played more than 10 minutes together all postseason.
+In these playoffs, the lineup of Korver, Nance, Clarkson, Green and James has a net rating of plus-37.3.
+That's the highest rating of any five-man Cavaliers unit that has played at least than 10 minutes together all postseason.

-Given that James won't get a lot of rest this series (he averaged nearly 44 minutes during the final four games against the Boston Celtics), we will see a lot of lineups featuring him and four reserves.
-This is where Cleveland needs to scrap and claw for a few points when a combination of Golden State's four All-Stars and two MVPs are getting some rest.
+Since James won't get much rest this series—he averaged nearly 44 minutes during the final four games against the Boston Celtics—he'll often play alongside reserves.
+Cleveland needs to scrap and claw for a few points when some combination of Golden State's four All-Stars and two MVPs are getting some rest.

 LeBron James Playing Point Guard

-Hill will be the point guard listed on the box score, but we all know who needs to be handling the ball for Cleveland.
+Hill will be Cleveland's nominal starting point guard , but we all know who needs to be handling the ball.

-Perhaps no one has a more diverse and powerful passing game in the NBA today than James with his 6'8" frame and incredible vision.
+No one in the NBA has a more diverse and powerful passing game than James, who uses his 6'8" frame and incredible vision to pick apart defenses.

-Cleveland will no doubt need his scoring, but it's James' passing and assist potential that may be more important.
-The Cavaliers are 26-7 this season (78.8 win percentage) when James records 10 assists or more and just 11-17 overall when he registers no more than seven (39.3 win percentage).
+Cleveland will undoubtedly need his scoring, but James' passing and assist potential may be even more important.
+The Cavaliers went 26-7 during the regular season when James recorded 10 assists or more compared to 11-19 when he registered no more than seven.

-While others on the team can get 20 points or more on any given night (Love, Korver, Hill and Clarkson), no one is going to magically come up with 10 assists.
-The highest assist total any Cavalier outside of James has registered all season is Smith's eight in a Dec.
+While others on the team can score 20 or more points on any given night (Love, Korver, Hill and Clarkson), no one is likely to come up with 10 assists.
+Outside of James, the highest assist total from any Cavalier this season was Smith's eight in a Dec.
 12 win over the Atlanta Hawks.
 Hill's highest is five.
 Clarkson's?
 Only four.

-The Cavaliers are at their toughest to defend when James is handling the ball, when shooters are spacing the floor knocking down shots, and when there's a big man setting screens and grabbing offensive rebounds.
+The Cavaliers are at their toughest to defend when James is handling the ball, shooters are spacing the floor knocking down shots and a big man is setting screens and grabbing offensive rebounds.

-James will probably still have to score 35 to 40 points per night for Cleveland to win the series, but he will also have to pick up double-digit assists.
+James likely still needs to score 35 to 40 points per night for Cleveland to win the series, but he will also have to tally double-digit assists.

 Greg Swartz covers the Cleveland Cavaliers and NBA for Bleacher Report.
 Stats provided by NBA.com and Basketball Reference unless otherwise noted.